 while we were in the tree we see soldiers going up and down in the thickest of the wood searching for persons escaped, we seeing them now and then peeping out of the woods.

 Charles endured a further six weeks on the run.
-Then on 15 October 1651, he embarked from Shoreham beach on a ship bound for the Isle of Wight.
+He went first to nearby Moseley and then to Bentley House, where he changed costumes and left on horseback with the mistress of the house – Mistress Jane Lane – dressed as her servant.
+They rode to Bristol before Charles made his way through a series of further adventures to Brighton.
+On the morning of 15 October 1651, he sailed secretly from a creek near Shoreham on a coal brig bound for the Isle of Wight.
 The captain turned her south, and landed the king at Fécamp, from where he travelled to Rouen, and thence to Paris and the French court.
 It was to be nine long years until, with Cromwell dead, he could return to reclaim the throne in 1660.

 Charles’s courage and spirit at Boscobel, alongside the ingenuity and loyalty of those who hid him, make this one of our greatest adventure stories: an extraordinary and pivotal point in the history of England, celebrated to this day by over 500 pubs named the Royal Oak.

 Explore the beautiful orchard and gardens, see the descendant of the famous Royal Oak, and hunt out Charles II’s hiding place inside Boscobel House.

 Visit the ancient priory where Charles II first arrived after his flight from the battle of Worcester.

 Learn more about the Stuarts, the Civil War and Oliver Cromwell’s rule after the execution of Charles I in 1649.

 Charles I: a Royal Prisoner at Carisbrooke Castle